Description of DroID - the Drosophila Interactions Database (Data version 2015_12 updated 16 December 2015)

 DroID includes protein-protein (PPI) and protein-DNA (PDI; i.e., transcription factor-gene) interactions.
 Although a gene may encode multiple proteins, the methods used to detect PPI and PDI rarely record which protein variant from a gene was used.
 Thus, interactionsinvolving proteins are represented by pairs of genes.
 The precise way to interpret a protein interaction represented as "gene 1 - gene 2" is that one or more proteins encoded by gene 1 interact with one or more proteins encoded by gene 2.
 The gene identifiers used in this database are Flybase Gene Numbers, FBgn.

 Protein-protein interactions from other databases - these are experimentally derived physical interactions other than those from the major high throughput datasets listed separately below.
 These interactions are collected from other large databases ( BioGRID, IntAct, MINT, and BIND) at each refresh of DroID.
+As of DroID v2014_10, interactions curated by MINT are obtained from IntAct and not from MINT driectly.
 The orginal database source and information is available for each interaction.
 This includes links to original publications for each interaction.

 Perrimon coAP complex - Protein interactions determined in large-scale co-affinity purification (co-AP)/MS screens in the Perrimon Lab.
 The co-complex data was converted to binary interactions using the hub-spoke model, where baits are predicted to interact with each of the co-purified proteins.